-Outcome #7: 100% of school's instructional materials are aligned to state standards Metric/Method for Measuring: % of instructional materials aligned to state standards
+Outcome #7: 100% of school's instructional materials are aligned to state standards Metric/Method for Measuring: % of instructional materials aligned to state standards Applicable Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 STUDENT GROUPS All Students (Schoolwide) 100% 100% 100% 100% 100% 100%

-1.9: How VAMS's Goals Will Enable Students to Become and Remain Self-motivated, Competent, and Lifelong Learners.
+1.9: How the school's goals will enable students to become and remain self-motivated, competent, and lifelong learners.

-The fundamental goal of VAMS is to help its students become self-motivated, competent, life-long learners.
-VAMS strives to educate students so that they know and understand how they learn, and how they can continue learning in college and beyond, to ensure students are able to find joy and fulfillment in higher education, career, and life.
+The fundamental goal of RKMS is to help its students become self-motivated, competent, life-long learners.
+RKMS strives to educate students so that they know and understand how they learn, and how they can continue learning in college and beyond, to ensure students are able to find joy and fulfillment in higher education, career, and life.
 Students understand how to learn from a classroom situation or from a group interaction and (most importantly) how to learn on their own.
-At VAMS, we believe greatly that every student should have the opportunity to learn and master standards at their own pace, and given this chance, they will be able to use their learning in new and creative ways.
-For this reason, VAMS has adopted a personalized learning philosophy that places emphasis on teaching students internalize concepts at their own pace using time management and teacher support, while also being asked to complete cognitively challenging projects to assess mastery.
+At RKMS, we believe greatly that every student should have the opportunity to learn and master standards at their own pace, and given this chance, they will be able to use their learning in new and creative ways.
+For this reason, RKMS has adopted a personalized learning philosophy that places emphasis on teaching students internalize concepts at their own pace using time management and teacher support, while also being asked to complete cognitively challenging projects to assess mastery.

-A major educational objective for VAMS is to educate all of its students so that they are able to compete for selective and limited positions and/or scholarships at colleges.
+A major educational objective for RKMS is to educate all of its students so that they are able to compete for selective and limited positions and/or scholarships at colleges.
 Given the current funding crisis in higher education, we also explore alternative post-secondary options for students that lead to attainment of a viable post-secondary plan, which is developed by the student and counselor, in conjunction with their family.